 How did the Singapore City Seminar influence the rest of your studies at Hult?

 The Singapore City Seminar was my last course during my MBA studies.
-It made me appreciate Hult’s drive to mould truly globally relevant talent by seeking ways to make learning experiences immersive and not just theoretical.
+It made me appreciate Hult’s drive to mold truly globally relevant talent by seeking ways to make learning experiences immersive and not just theoretical.
 Studying across campuses and locations allowed me to access nuances that couldn’t be picked from the four walls of a classroom.
 ON

 You can return to Singapore for one day, what are you doing?